virtualscienceforum/virtualscienceforum/organizerguide.md

 ## Detailed instructions

-### Planning and application: two months before the session
+### Planning and application: two months before the event

-Choose the organizer team of 2-4 people.
+Build an organizer team of 2--4 people.
 Since you will be inviting the speakers and the audience, your team should have good connections in the community.
 It is also a good idea to find organizers from more than one research group/university.

 Decide on the topic of the session.
 We strongly recommend to focus on recent developments: these make it easier to attract an audience, and you benefit from a shorter waiting period until the conference.

-Choose a session name.
+Choose a name for your event.
 Write a brief explanation of what the topic is, and why it is important.
-These will eventually go on the session webpage, so try and make them clean and attractive.
-If possible, prepare a poster-like image to go along with the description.
+This will eventually go on the event's webpage, so try and make it clean and attractive.
+If possible, prepare an image to go along with the description.

 Make a list of prospective speakers that you plan to approach.
-Since the virtual conferences are experimental in nature, we recommend approaching groups of authors instead of single researchers.
-This also gives an extra opportunity for less senior researchers to present exciting work.

-Choose a date and time slot that suits your session.
+Choose a date and time slot for your event.
 Try to avoid conflicts with conferences on related topics, major holidays, etc.

-Finally, submit the materials that you collected to the VSF.
+Finally, submit this information to the VSF.
 At this stage we aim to accept all applications after basic review (unless the demand is overwhelming).

 ### Reaching out to speakers: at least 6 weeks before the session